joserealdev/Logogriph/README.md

 # Logogriph
-A simply game created with JavaScript and JSON
+A simply game created with JavaScript and JSON dictionary